material-admin/doc-material-components/dev-article-template.md

 If there are any instructions on using the component that applies to all component variants (for example, installation or theming), include them here.

+If there is a separate page that has instructions, link to that page.

+For example, for the Android button component:

+> ## Using button
+>
+> Before you can use the Material.io button, you need to install the Material.io Android library.
+For more information, go to the [Getting started](https://www.google.com/url?q=https://github.com/material-components/material-components-android/blob/master/docs/getting-started.md&sa=D&ust=1573585349965000&usg=AFQjCNF75a0u6bbQ6-XftBRNV4EQevylkw) page.

 For example, for the iOS button component:

 > ### Install `mcd-button`